-All Hospital employees, physicians, and volunteers and third-party providing goods and services to members of the public on QCH's behalf will receive training and/or information in accessible customer service and other Ontario accessibility standards and aspects of the Ontario Human Rights Code that relate to a person with Disabilities.
+All Hospital employees, physicians, and volunteers and third-party providing goods and services to members of the public on QCH's behalf including individuals developing the Accessibility policies will receive training and/or information in accessible customer service and other Ontario accessibility standards and aspects of the Ontario Human Rights Code that relate to a person with Disabilities.
 Training includes:

-- Purpose of the AODA, 2005 and the requirements of the Customer Service Standards and this policy. - How to interact and communicate with persons with various types of Disabilities. - How to interact with persons with Disabilities who use an assistive device or require the assistance of a service animal or the assistance of a support person. - How to use equipment or devices provided by the Hospital that may help with the provision of services to a person with a Disability. - What to do if a person with a particular type of Disability is having difficulty accessing services.
+- Purpose of the AODA, 2005 and the requirements of the Customer Service Standards and this policy. - How to interact and communicate with persons with various types of Disabilities. - How to interact with persons with Disabilities who use an assistive device or require the assistance of a service animal or the assistance of a support person.

+- How to use equipment or devices provided by the Hospital that may help with the provision of services to a person with a Disability. - What to do if a person with a particular type of Disability is having difficulty accessing services.

-The training and/or information must be provided as soon as practicable after being hired and upon commencement of their duties at the hospital.
+The training and/or information appropriate to the duties of the employee, physician, and volunteer, must be provided as soon as practicable after being hired and upon commencement of their duties at the hospital.